csecareanu/linux/networking/wireshark.md

  * Options: (12 bytes), No-Operation (NOP), No-Operation (NOP), Timestamps - _wireshark data_

 ## Add new columns <a name='add_new_columns'>

+### How to add a new column <a name='add_new_column'>

+I. You can add a new colum by opening the Wireshark settings
   * Go to: Edit -> Preferences -> Columns
   * Add a new column with data populated as for below

+II.
+Or you can add a new colum by browsing a packet to the required field
+  * Right click -> Apply as column
+  * To change the column name -> right clic on column header -> Edit Column

 ### TCP Window Size <a name="add_column_tcp_window_size">
   * Title: Window size value